bev1/one_stop_shop/README.md

-Use npm "gulp" command to start
+Use "gulp" command to start

 node -v 10.22.0